Mount Agung: 1963–64 eruption

-2017-2019 seismic activity and eruption
+2017–2019 seismic activity and eruption

-In November 2017, the area experienced 844 volcanic earthquakes, peaking at 300 to 400 earthquakes on 26 September.
+In late 2017, the area experienced 844 volcanic earthquakes, peaking at 300 to 400 earthquakes on 26 September.
 The frequency and intensity of these quakes caused much alarm among seismologists, as similar volcanoes have historically been known to erupt with even fewer warning signs.
-The alert level was raised to the highest level and about 122,500 people were evacuated from their houses around the volcano.
+Alert was raised to the highest level and about 122,500 people were evacuated from their houses around the volcano.
 The Indonesian National Disaster Management Authority declared a 12-kilometre exclusion zone around the volcano on 24 September.

 Evacuees gathered in sports halls and other community buildings around Klungkung, Karangasem, Buleleng, and other areas.
 By late October 2017, the activity of the volcano decreased significantly, leading to lowering of the highest status of emergency on 29 October.